Anal Fistula Surgery in Thailand Your guide to cost, top specialists & hospitals

 Fistulotomy

 The surgeon lays open the entire tract from internal to external opening, converting the tunnel into an open groove that heals from the base upward.
-The most effective treatment for simple, low fistulae with cure rates above 90%.
-Only appropriate when the amount of sphincter involved is small enough that division will not affect continence.
+The most effective treatment for simple, low fistulae, with cure rates around 95% in that subgroup.
+Not appropriate for high transsphincteric, suprasphincteric, or Crohn's-associated fistulae, where dividing significant sphincter muscle would compromise continence and where cure rates with sphincter-preserving techniques are lower (often 50–70%).

 LIFT Procedure

-Ligation of the intersphincteric fistula tract — the surgeon accesses the tract between the sphincter muscles, ligates it on both sides, and removes the intervening segment.
+Ligation of the intersphincteric fistula tract.
+The surgeon accesses the tract between the sphincter muscles, ligates it on both sides, and removes the intervening segment.
 No sphincter muscle is divided.
-Success rates of 60–80% in published data, with the option to repeat or use alternative techniques if it fails.
+Success rates of around 75% in published data1, with the option to repeat or use alternative techniques if it fails.

 Advancement Flap Repair